 It is good to practice giving and receiving words of affirmation and appreciation.
 It is even better when it becomes such a natural part of your communication that you say and receive these words in very ordinary moments, doing ordinary tasks.

-Here are some article that can help you understand the importance of affirmation and thankfulness:
+Here are some more articles that can help you understand the importance of affirmation and thankfulness:

-- See The Child-Ready Marriage for more articles in this series.
+See The Relationship Account for the next article in this series.